PREPARATION

 INDICATIONS

-Respiratory system: asthma, chronic bronchitis, smoker's cough, shortness of breath, laryngitis, pharyngitis, tonsillitis, sinusitis
+Respiratory system: Asthma, chronic bronchitis, smoker's cough, shortness of breath, laryngitis, pharyngitis, tonsillitis, sinusitis

 FAVORABLE ASSOCIATIONS